matthewfranglen/vim-lengthmatters/README.md

 ## What's in it

-The highlighting functionality operates always on a **per-window** basis, meaning you can keep it enabled on a window and disabled on another one at the same time.
+The highlighting functionality operates always on a **per-buffer** basis, meaning you can keep it enabled on a buffer and disabled on another one at the same time.

 By default, it's based on the value of the `textwidth` option (it *feels*